BJMdotNET/pr1nc3/topics/sheila-e/index.md

 ----

- - [**"Record crowd on hand as St. Paul Saints play Purple Game to remember Prince -- The St. Paul Saints gave Prince a final farewell — complete with a lot of purple, and some red Corvettes."**](http://www.startribune.com/record-crowd-on-hand-as-st-paul-saints-play-purple-game-to-remember-prince/381305401/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 May 2016 about Sheila E. ([mirror](https://web.archive.org/web/*/http://www.startribune.com/record-crowd-on-hand-as-st-paul-saints-play-purple-game-to-remember-prince/381305401/))
+ - [**"Record crowd on hand as St. Paul Saints play Purple Game to remember Prince -- The St. Paul Saints gave Prince a final farewell — complete with a lot of purple, and some red Corvettes."**](http://www.startribune.com/record-crowd-on-hand-as-st-paul-saints-play-purple-game-to-remember-prince/381305401/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 May 2016 about Sheila E. ([mirror](https://web.archive.org/web/*/http://www.startribune.com/record-crowd-on-hand-as-st-paul-saints-play-purple-game-to-remember-prince/381305401/))

 ----